-This course examines the knowledge sets, skills, tools and techniques of project and change management with an emphasis on how planning contributes to the strategic goals of an organization.
-Topics include strategic management; prioritization and planning; risk evaluation; resource allocation and scheduling, and project teams and partner management issues.
-Additionally, some of the most common change management challenges and best practices related to change will be explored.
+This nursing informatics course examines the knowledge sets, skills, tools and techniques of managing informatics projects, with an emphasis on how project management contributes to the strategic goals of the organization.
+Topics include strategic management process as it relates to information technology; project prioritization and planning; evaluating project risk; resource scheduling, and project teams and partner management issues.
+Additionally, some of the most common change management challenges and best practices related to change in informatics will be explored.